 In some programs, all athletes undergo neurocognitive testing (testing of certain brain functions) before sports participation.
 Then, if a concussion is suspected, doctors can retest the athlete and determine whether brain function has deteriorated.

 Treatment of sports-related concussions is similar to that of other people who have concussion.
-People should rest and take acetaminophen as needed for headache.
+People should rest both their body and their brain and take acetaminophen as needed for headache.
 School and work activities, driving, alcohol, and excessive brain stimulation (for example, using computers, television, video games) should be avoided.

 Family members should take the athlete to a hospital if symptoms worsen.